louisvarley/fishPI/README.md

 run `python3 /usr/share/fishpi/app.py`

-FishPI will automaticly setup your Database on first boot and by default is available on port 54001
+FishPI will automatically setup your Database on first boot and by default is available on port 54001

 #### Start on Boot